MagePulse/magento2-module-magepulse-collector/NOTES.md

 # Notes

-Need to publish the module on packagist ready for testing

-Need to update the readme.md file with the correct information
+Need to document the installation and configuration process